Censorship in Peru

 Censorship in Peru has been prevalent throughout its history.
 There have been multiple shifts in the level of freedom of the press in Peru, starting in the late 1900s when the country was oppressed, to the early 2000s when the country experienced more freedom; only recently has the country been ranked as partly free.
-More recently, censorship has been used in Peru to suppress those who dissent against Fujimorism and the Peruvian Armed Forces.
+After the neoliberal economic policies implemented in the 1990s stabilized the national economy and led it to an economic boom in the 21st century, usage of TV and access to internet has vastly increased, leading to more spaces of expression.

 History

 The period of military rule (1968–1980)

 Press freedom in Peru underwent its worst stage during the military regime, also known as the Peruvian Military Junta, led by Juan Velasco Alvarado in 1968 to 1980.
 The president implemented a new press law ordering the expropriation of all national newspapers in 1974.
 Newspapers were closed and publishers were accused of distorting their reports to influence the public, after which the publishers were sent into exile.
 Velasco expropriated the country's major newspapers, as well as the main television channels and radio stations.

 Print and broadcast media were subjected to censorship.
 Only media platforms that shared the regime's main aims, to align the means of communication with the social interest of Velasco, were allowed to operate.
 Velasco used government-appointed bureaucrats to look over the articles being published, such that the papers published resembled the military regime's principles.
 Hector Cornejo Chavez was one of the figures appointed to overlook El Comercio as he was one of Velasco's must trusted advisers.

 Even though Velasco managed to hide opposing opinions on the regime coming from newspapers or mass media platforms, a few independent press organizations managed to survive throughout the late 1970s.